pwang649/myWiki/docs/Robotics/Intro.md

 - Basic Physics and Trignometry
 - Coding
 - A Good Understanding of How Things Work
-- Abstract Algebra (JK LOL)

 ### Books

-- *Sebastian Thrun,, Wolfram Burgard, and Dieter Fox.
+- *Sebastian Thrun, Wolfram Burgard, and Dieter Fox.
 Probabilistic robotics.
 MIT press, 2005.*
 - *Bruno Siciliano, Lorenzo Sciavicco, Luigi Villani, and Giuseppe Oriolo.
 Robotics: Modelling, Planning and Control.*
 - More to come...